 The nematode Onchocerca ochengi is a filarial parasite of cattle, and is native to West Africa, including Cameroon.
 O. ochengi is very closely related to the human-parasitic Onchocerca volvulus, the tractability of the bovine host makes the O. ochengi-cattle model a useful one in vaccine and drug development work for Onchocerca.

 There is 1 alternative genome project for Onchocerca ochengi available in WormBase ParaSite: PRJEB1809

 Genome Assembly & Annotation

-The draft genome assembly was produced by the Parasite Genomic group at the Wellcome Trust Sanger Institute, in collaboration with Sara Lustigman (New Yourk Blood Center), using Illumina paired-end sequencing followed by an in-house genome assembly pipeline comprising various steps, including contig assembly, scaffolding, gap-filling and error-correction (Helminth Genomes Consortium, unpublished).
+The draft genome assembly was produced by the Parasite Genomic group at the Wellcome Trust Sanger Institute, in collaboration with Sara Lustigman (New Yourk Blood Center) as part of the 50 Helminth Genomes project.
+The assembly uses Illumina paired-end sequencing followed by an in-house genome assembly pipeline comprising various steps, including contig assembly, scaffolding, gap-filling and error-correction.

 |Data Source||Wellcome Sanger Institute|